National Do Not Call Registry

 We collect and store your phone number so telemarketers can remove your number from their call lists.

 If you contact us via the internet, we also collect your email address to confirm your registration.
 We store your email address in a secure manner, separate from your phone number, and do not share it with telemarketers.
+There is no need to update or provide a new email address for your registration.

 When I called to register, the message said my number could not be verified.
 What should I do?